Azure-Samples/iotedge-gateway-on-kubernetes/README.md

 # IoT Edge workloads on Kubernetes

-IoT Edge integration with Kubernetes enables users to deploy an Azure IoT Edge workload to a Kubernetes cluster on premise.
+IoT Edge integration with Kubernetes enables users to deploy an Azure IoT Edge workload to a Kubernetes cluster on premises.
 With this new integration, customers can use the feature-rich and resilient infrastructure layer that Kubernetes provides to run their Azure IoT Edge workloads, which are managed centrally and securely from Azure IoT Hub.

 IoT Edge registers a Custom Resource Definition (CRD) representing an Edge deployment with the Kubernetes API Server.
 Additionally, it provides an [Operator](https://coreos.com/blog/introducing-operators.html) (IoT Edge Agent) that reconciles cloud-managed desired state with the local cluster state.